brighter-ai/awesome-privacy-papers/README.md

 [<img src="logo.png" align="right" width="100">](https://brighter.ai)

-The ongoing revolution in analytics and AI requires enormous amount of visual data.
-At the same time it is social responsibility to respect privacy protection while working with visual data.
+The ongoing AI driven data analytics revolution requires an enormous amount of visual data.
+At the same time, it is a social responsibility to protect individuals privacy linked to these data.

-We do care deeply about privacy.
-To expand our knowledge base on this topic we do constant research in scientific community.
-Here we want to share with you list of deep learning papers related to the topic of privacy in visual data.
+We care deeply about privacy.
+To strengthen our knowledge in this field and understand how it relates to visual data, we do constant research in the latest scientific works about this topic.

+We want to share with you a curated list of machine/deep learning papers that address topic of privacy in visual data.

 ## Contents